lossyrob/vtt-to-md/README.md

 - **Smart Unknown Speaker Filtering**: Automatically filters out cues without speaker attribution for Teams-style VTT files (those with `<v>` tags).
 Can be disabled with `--no-filter-unknown`
 - **Flexible Timestamp Modes**: Include no timestamps, first timestamp per speaker turn, or all timestamps
 - **Custom Speaker Labels**: Customize the label for cues without speaker attribution
+- **Safe by Default**: Won't overwrite existing files without explicit `--force` flag
+- **Cross-platform**: Runs on Windows, Linux, and macOS with no runtime dependencies

 ## Installation